 “Blockchain without Bitcoin” found its way into numerous whitepapers and investor decks between 2015 and 2018.
 As projects tried to explain the benefits of the technology while distancing themselves from the controversy.
 That had surrounded the first cryptocurrency.
 However, since then, virtually all the focus has been on Bitcoin, Ethereum and other public blockchains.
 As developers build decentralised applications for these permissionless networks.

 Things do gradually seem to be changing though.
 While there’s still plenty of focus on public blockchain, one area that has really shone a light on the possibility of permissioned blockchain recently is Central Bank Digital Currencies or CBDC.

-L3COS describes itself as the world’s first regulated blockchain-based operating system and states that it is both permissioned and decentralised.
+L3COS describes itself as the world’s first regulated blockchain-base operating system and states that it is both permission and decentralised.
 It operates a triple layer consensus mechanism, with governments at the top, and businesses and individuals in the two layers below.
-So, on the face of it, it seems perfect for a government issuing a CBDC to be used in a regulated digital economy.
+So, on the face of it.
+It seems perfect for a government issuing a CBDC to be use in a regulate digital economy.

 We shouldn’t forget, of course, that some people will not want to operate in a permissioned blockchain.
 This doesn’t necessarily mean they are undertaking criminal activity.
 It may just mean they prefer to operate outside the system.
 For these people, public blockchain are exactly the right place to be and they will be served well by existing, established solutions.

 However it can’t be denied that many people do not fit into this category and do not use public blockchains because they do not feel this need.
 For them, a CBDC might become the thing they use simply because it comes to be the digital payment system.
 That underpins their day to day lives.